-Anyone who threatens violence or other harm to another person unless the latter complies with a demand to do, tolerate or refrain from doing something is liable to prosecution.
+Anyone who threatens violence or other harm to another person unless that person complies with a demand to do something, tolerate something or refrain from doing something is liable to prosecution.

 Anyone who threatens another person is liable to prosecution.
 This includes threatening to commit acts against sexual self-determination, physical integrity, personal freedom or property of significant value.
 This also applies if you do not threaten the person being targeted, but someone close to him or her (for example, the family).
 The penalty increases when threatening a person or someone close to him with a crime (for example, murder).
 Pretending that a crime is about to be committed is also punishable.
 The penalty is further increased if threats are made publicly (for example, on social networks or in chat groups).

-Anyone who inflicts violence or threatens harm on another person in order to enrich themselves or a third party is liable to prosecution for extortion.
+Anyone who uses violence or threatens harm to another person in order to enrich themselves or a third party is liable to prosecution for extortion.

 The term "stalking" is derived from the English verb "to stalk" and means "to creep up on".
 Accordingly, a stalker persistently seeks out his victim against his will.
 In doing so, he uses means of communication to establish contact with the victim and terrorize him.
 Anyone who stalks a person in this sense without authorization is liable to prosecution.